reinbas420/ISS-Spring_2025-v2-Class-activity-2/README.md

 7. In the find_cube_pairs use declare solutions and use sol list instead which is wrong<br>
 8. In the print statement in the for a,b in pair it should be 3 inside of 2 for correct mathematical statement <br>
 9. The function should be initialised by semicolon while writing it.<br>
+10. pair should be replaced by pairs in the for loop.<br>